How to Build Scalable APIs: Architecture Patterns for High-Traffic Apps

 Scalable APIs start with solid architectural principles that enable growth without reworks:

 - Statelessness: Design APIs so each request contains all the necessary context.
-Stateless services scale horizontally because any instance can handle any request without sticky sessions.
+Stateless services scale horizontally because any instance can handle any request without sticky sessions β especially when combined with proper load balancing and high availability.

 - Standardized Interface Design: Use consistent resource naming, HTTP methods, and status codes to create predictable and maintainable APIs.